 High Level Visits

-The Governor-General, His Excellency General the Hon Sir Peter Cosgrove, visited Egypt in October 2017 to attend commemorations for the 75th anniversary of the Battle of El Alamein.
+The Governor-General, His Excellency General the Hon Sir Peter Cosgrove, visited Egypt in October 2017 to attend commemorations for the 75th anniversary of the Battle of El Alamein and meet with President Sisi.

 Recent high-level visitors from Egypt have included the Coptic Orthodox Pope Tawadros II in September 2017; and the Minister for Immigration and Expatriate Affairs, Ms Nabila Makram, in September 2017 and October 2016.